OPurdy13/simple-todo-list/README.md

 ## 🌐 How to Use
 Just open the link, type your task, and hit **Add** or press **Enter**.
 Your tasks will stay saved even if you close the tab.

----

-**If you want, I can also prepare the Open Database Projects, Password Generator, and Meme Caption Generator next — Shall I continue?**